What To Do If Your Pet Is Missing

 There are ways to help ensure that if your pet becomes lost, it can be identified and reunited with you as quickly as possible:

 I.D.
 Tags: Dogs, as well as cats, should wear a collar and I.D. tag that contains your pet’s name and your contact information.
 Many ‘indoor only’ cats make their way to PMHS, an I.D. would enable animal control officers or neighbors to quickly identify and return your pet to you.
-Remember, dogs must be registered each year in the town in which you reside.
-Contact your town offices for more information.

 If your pet becomes lost: